Skip to Main Content

 Step 2: Completing Requirements

 After your preliminary application is complete, your transcripts will be evaluated, and you will be welcomed to TESU as a student in the Bachelor of Science with an Area of Study in Health Studies (BS.HLTSTD) degree program.
-The BS.HLTSTD degree program can be used as a pathway to help you complete the BSNA application process.
-As a BS.HLTSTD student, you can:
+Please note, your offer of university admission does not ensure future entrance into your intended academic major.
+Nursing maintains supplemental requirements for entry into the program.
+To be eligible for admission to the prelicensure program, applicants must have completed all prerequisite coursework with a minimum GPA of 3.0.
+The BS.HLTSTD degree program can be used as a pathway to help you complete the ABSN application process.
+At this step in the process, you will need to:

-• Monitor your progress in the BSNA application process
+• Monitor your progress in the ABSN application process.

 Step 3: Application Review